-A party has fourteen days from this date to file written objections to the Report and that party's right to challenge on appeal any unobjected-to factual finding or legal conclusion the district judge adopts from the Report and Recommendation.
+A party has fourteen days from this date to file written objections to the Report and Recommendation's factual findings and legal conclusions.
+Failure to file written objections waives that party's right to challenge on appeal any unobjected-to factual finding or legal conclusion the district judge adopts from the Report and Recommendation.
 11th Cir.
 R. 3-1.